 Other taxes to think about

 Investors hoping to build their portfolios also face a 3% surcharge on Stamp Duty Land Tax on properties bought for rental or as a second home.
-There is also a consultation underway on the proposal to add an additional 1% surcharge for non-UK residents purchasing residential property, although no date for its introduction has been announced.
+There is also an additional 2% surcharge for non-UK residents purchasing residential property, which applied from 1 April 2021.